Robert-Porada/pedestrian_crosing_light_control_computer_vision/README.md

-# pedestrian_crosing_light_control_computer_vision
+# Supporting the control system of traffic lights at a pedestrian crossing
- Selecting the length of the green light based on the number of people on the crossing
+ By choosing the length of the green light based on the number and category of pedestrians waiting to cross.